yiisoft/queue/README.md

 ### Consume pipeline

 You can set a middleware pipeline for a message when it will be consumed from a queue server.
 This is useful to collect metrics, modify message data, etc. In pair with a Push middleware you can deduplicate messages in the queue, calculate time from push to consume, handle errors (push to a queue again, redirect failed message to another queue, send a notification, etc.).
 Unless Push pipeline, you have only one place to define the middleware stack: in the `ConsumeMiddlewareDispatcher`, either in the constructor, or in the `withMiddlewares()` method.
-If you use [yiisoft/config](yiisoft/config), you can just add middleware to the `middlewares-consume` key of the `yiisoft/yii-queue` array in the `params`.
+If you use [yiisoft/config](yiisoft/config), you can add middleware to the `middlewares-consume` key of the `yiisoft/yii-queue` array in the `params`.

 ### Error handling pipeline